 What makes reassignment an accommodation under the ADA?
 The opportunity to be transferred to a new job with the same employer without having to go through the competitive hiring process.
 An individual with a disability who will be accommodated through reassignment shall not be required to compete for the alternative position.
 But, while a competitive bid for the vacancy is not required, the individual must be minimally qualified, though not necessarily the best qualified, for any vacant position under consideration, and must be capable of performing the essential functions of the job, with or without accommodation.

 The path to reassignment can be bumpy when it’s not clear whose responsibility it is to identify vacant positions, and for what duration the parties will search.
 This is where it can be useful to have a procedure for processing this type of accommodation request.
 A procedure can assign organizational responsibility for the job search, and also make clear that the individual is invited to assist in identifying vacancies.
-The EEOC includes instructions for processing requests for reassignment in the agency’s internal Procedures for Providing Reasonable Accommodation for Individuals with Disabilities.
-This resource is a useful model procedure for employers seeking guidance on engaging in the interactive process and implementing accommodations, including reassignment.
+The EEOC offers tips for drafting and implementing accommodation procedures, including reassignment procedures, in their guidance on Practical Advice for Drafting and Implementing Reasonable Accommodation Procedures Under Executive Order 13164.
+The information in this guidance informs the reasonable accommodation practices of federal government employers, but is a useful resource for other types of employers that must engage in the interactive accommodation process under the ADA.

 Employers sometimes ask if an individual who will be reassigned as an accommodation can be expected to formally apply for vacant positions, or to interview for jobs that are selected.
 The answer to this question probably depends on why the employer wants to require this of someone who is not expected to compete for the job.
 For example, if the objective of asking the individual interview questions, or to complete an application, is simply to gather information to assess their qualifications and interest in the job, this may be possible.
 But, if the individual is minimally qualified for the position, they get the job regardless of the interview outcome.
 An interview may be useful when more than one vacancy has been identified and both the individual and the employer believe the process will present an opportunity to learn more information to determine which position is the best fit.